jappix/jappix-me/INSTALL.md

 5. Secure Jappix Me
 -------------------

-In order to secure Jappix Me, please check that the following folders cannot be accessed from the Web:
+In order to secure Jappix Me, please check that the following files and folders cannot be accessed from the Web:

 * ./config.xml
+* ./cron.php
 * ./py (check by trying to access ./py/update.py)
 * ./php
 * ./cache